tentone/tello-ros2/README.md

 ##### Bags

-- Bags can be used to record data from topics that can be later replayed for offline testing.
+- Bags can be used to record data from topics that can be later replayed for off-line testing.
 Bags can be manipulated using the `ros2 bag` command.
 To

 ```bash
 # Record a bag containing data from some topics into a file